 What house did the Rat Pack rule?
-Who rocked the rhinestones?
-And who invited clowns to the party?
-From the lounge acts of the 1950s, to the nightclub residencies of today’s top DJs, we’re going to give you a crash course in the entertainment history of Las Vegas.
+From the lounge acts of the 1950s, to the nightclub residencies of today, we’re going to give you a crash course in the entertainment history of Las Vegas.

 It began in a lounge

-The entertainment capital started taking form in the 1950s as Las Vegas, a city of less than 50,000 people at the time, rapidly became THE destination to see the top entertainers.
-Visitors could catch growing stars like Liberace, Elvis Presley, Shecky Greene and Don Rickles in the lounges for as little as $5.
-The hour-long shows often included drinks, dinner, and a nudge to get back out to the casino floor.
+In 1950s Las Vegas, then a city of less than 50,000 people, rapidly became the destination to see the world’s top entertainers.
+Visitors could catch stars like Liberace, Elvis Presley and Don Rickles for as little as $5.
+The shows often included drinks and a dinner menu.

 At the Fremont Hotel and Casino in 1958, the future Mr. Las Vegas, Wayne Newton, then a high school student, booked six shows a day, an engagement that stretched out for five years.
 He would perform more than 30,000 shows in his new hometown over the next decades.

-As Newton was growing in fame, Frank Sinatra and the Rat Pack – Dean Martin, Sammy Davis Jr., Peter Lawford and Joey Bishop – were turning the city onto its head.
-The draw of the Rat Pack was so high, marquees would play off of the group’s notoriety for crashing the shows of one another.
+At the same time, Frank Sinatra and the Rat Pack – Dean Martin, Sammy Davis Jr., Peter Lawford and Joey Bishop – were turning the city onto its head.
+The draw of the Rat Pack was so high, marquees would play off the group’s notoriety for crashing the shows of one another.

 “Dean Martin, Maybe Frank, Maybe Sammy,” read a marquee at The Sands in 1963, according to an archived photo.